ItsKalfar/my-place-frontend/README.md

 # MyPlace - NFT Marketplace - Front end

-MY-PLACE is an NFT marketplace that allows users to buy and sell nonfungible tokens (NFTs).
+MY-PLACE is an NFT marketplace that allows users to buy and sell nonfungible tokens (NFTs).
 It is deployed on the Goerli network where a user can list NFT by paying some commission.

 ## 🚀 About Me